microsoft/vOW4SIKE_on_HW/SIKE_sw/README.md

 # Software implementation of SIKE
-# Paper "The Cost to Break SIKE: A Comparative Hardware-Based Analysis with AES and SHA-3"

-This library contains efficient C implementations of the CCA-secure key encapsulation mechanism "SIKE".
-This scheme is conjectured to be secure against quantum computer attacks.
+This library contains efficient C implementations of the CCA-secure key encapsulation mechanism SIKE [2], which is a scheme that is conjectured to be secure against classical and quantum computer attacks.
-The software is based on the SIDH library version 3.3 (https://github.com/microsoft/PQCrypto-SIDH).
+The software is based on the [SIDH library](https://github.com/microsoft/PQCrypto-SIDH), version 3.4, but additionally contains the new paremeter sets proposed in [1].

 This library includes the following KEM schemes: